mefellows/heroku-buildpack-nodejs-grunt/README.md

 Do you...

-* Run a Web application on Heroku and have your Angular/Ember/<Insert JS framework here> placed in a sub-directory because you're a OCD neat freak?
+* Run a Web application on Heroku and bundle a JavaScript framework such as AngularJS ?
-* Have the JS framework in a sub-directory because you're a OCD neat freak?
+* Have the JS framework placed in a sub-directory because you're a OCD neat freak?
 * Want to be able to compile static resources during the slug compilation rather than commit into Git?

 Then this might be what you're looking for.